supriya-s-jadhav/AWS-Certifications/AWS Cloud Practitioner/1.Cloud Concepts/AWS_Global_Infrastructure.md

 ## 3. Data Centers

 Inside an Availability zone is/are one or more Data Centers, which contain the physical servers that run AWS resources.

+## 4. Edge Locations

+Edge location are the endpoints for AWS which are used for caching content.
+It is used by CloudFront, Amazon's content delivery service to cache the content for faster delivery to users at any location.